jkempf42/kube-volttron/cluster-config/README.md

 ### Installing the Kubernetes packages

-Perform the following steps on both nodes.
+Clone this github repo (`kempf42/kube-volttron`) and perform the following steps on both nodes.

 #### Installing the `containerd` container runtime package and configuring a system service